opengovernment/opengovernment/README.markdown

 You'll want to add two new Layers to the `og` Store as well.
 You'll only need to set the name and title on these--all other settings can remain default.
 The layers should be called `v_district_people` and `v_district_votes`.

 # Tests
-To prepare the test database, run the following:
+To prepare the test database: `RAILS_ENV=test rake db:prepare`.
-    RAILS_ENV=test rake db:prepare

-To run tests:
+Then, to run all tests: `rake`.

-    bundle exec autotest
+You can use autotest or spork.
+To fire up the spork-based drb server, run `script/spec_server`